Threat Detection

 Learn how cside's detection engine identifies malicious scripts and automatically alerts your team via email.

-cside includes a built-in detection engine that continuously monitors third-party scripts on your site for malicious activity.
-When a threat is identified, cside automatically sends an email alert to all users on your team.
+cside monitors third-party scripts on your site for malicious activity.
+Each script passes through multiple detection layers asynchronously.
+When a threat is found, cside alerts everyone on your team.

 How it works